When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 Is affiliate marketing impossible?
 No. Can it be profitable?
 Absolutely.

-But it’s not the set-it-and-forget-it income stream it’s often portrayed as.
+But it’s not the set-it-and-forget-it income stream as it’s often portrayed.
 To do affiliate marketing right and to do it ethically requires a significant investment of time, effort, and skill.

 My advice?
 If you’re considering affiliate marketing, go in with your eyes wide open.
 Be prepared to put in the work, and always prioritize your audience’s needs over your commissions.